-If you do most of your online shopping at Amazon.com or spend most of your grocery budget at Whole Foods, this card is a solid choice.
-With 5% cash back at these stores and 2% back at gas stations, restaurants, and drug stores, the card has the potential to be lucrative for the right cardholder.
+If you do most of your online shopping at Amazon.com or spend most of your grocery budget with Amazon Fresh or at Whole Foods, this card is a solid choice.
+With 5% cash back at these stores and 2% back on other everyday spending at gas stations and restaurants, the card has the potential to be lucrative for the right cardholder.
 It also provides significant travel and purchase protections.

 *All information about the Chase Freedom Unlimited® has been collected independently by CreditCards.com and has not been reviewed by the issuer.